codemanki/cloudscraper/README.md

   * `errorType` - Custom error code
 Where `errorType` can be following:
  - `0` if request to page failed due to some native reason as bad url, http connection or so. `error` in this case will be error [event](http://nodejs.org/api/http.html#http_class_http_server)
- - `1` cloudflare returned captcha.
+ - `1` Cloudflare returned captcha.
 Nothing to do here.
 Bad luck
- - `2` cloudflare returned page with some inner error. `error` will be `Number` within this range `1012, 1011, 1002, 1000, 1004, 1010, 1006, 1007, 1008`.
-See more [here](https://support.cloudflare.com/hc/en-us/sections/200038216-CloudFlare-Error-Messages)
+ - `2` Cloudflare returned page with some inner error. `error` will be `Number` within this range `1012, 1011, 1002, 1000, 1004, 1010, 1006, 1007, 1008`.
+See more [here](https://support.cloudflare.com/hc/en-us/sections/200820298-Error-Pages)
- - `3` this error is returned when library failed to parse and solve js challenge. `error` will be `String` with some details. :warning: :warning: __Most likely it means that cloudflare have changed their js challenge.__
+ - `3` this error is returned when library failed to parse and solve js challenge. `error` will be `String` with some details. :warning: :warning: __Most likely it means that Cloudflare have changed their js challenge.__
  - `4` CF went into a loop and started to return challenge after challenge.
 If number of solved challenges is greater than `3` and another challenge is returned, throw an error

 Do not always rely on `error.cause` to be an error, it can be a string